 But, good news!
 The new Arlo Pro 2 camera offers 24/7 CVR recording, though the camera needs to be plugged-in for this feature to work.
 It makes sense because we imagine that CVR would drain the battery very fast.
 Make sure to use a weatherproof cable if you plan on setting your Arlo Pro 2 cameras outside.

-And if continuous video recording is of particular interest to you, check out the Arlo Q or Arlo Q Plus as they also they also offer CVR.
-You can learn more about them in our take on “Arlo Pro vs. Arlo Q vs. Arlo Q Plus.”
+And if continuous video recording is of particular interest to you, check out the Arlo Q or Arlo Q Plus as they also offer CVR (and don’t need any type of base station).
+You can learn more about them in our take on “Arlo Q vs. Arlo Q Plus.”

 The CVR feature comes at an additional cost.
-Arlo offers three CVR plans starting at $99 per year per camera for 14 days of 24/7 CVR.
-Then comes $199 for 30 days and $299 for 60 days.
-All CVR recordings are saved to a cloud, so you can access them anytime from anywhere.
+Arlo offers CVR plans starting at $9.99 per month per camera for 14 days of 24/7 cloud CVR.
+Then comes $19.99 for 30 days.
+All CVR recordings are saved to the cloud by default, so you can access them anytime from anywhere.

 Plus, you can also store recordings locally.
 Just connect a USB drive to the Arlo Base Station for backup storage.
 Though you’ll still need to pay for the CVR plan because Arlo uses cloud space as its default primary storage.